Are breast implants used in mastopexy?

 What are the risks of mastopexy?

-All surgery carries risks.
+All surgeries carry risk.
 Complications can occur and result in the need for additional surgery.
 The more common complications associated with mastopexy include bleeding, infection, unsatisfactory scarring, asymmetry, unsatisfactory contour and tissue loss.